sli43/Maximum-Entropy-code-for-arXiv-2207.02407/README.md

 The kernel functions for the real part and imagniary part of the self-energy are different.
 The input samples are included in each diretory.
 One can use these testing data to run the code.

+1. System requirements
+   Linux system
+   intel compiler with mkl library testing version: intel 2018.1.163

+2. Installation guide
-Use makefile to compile the code: make
+   use makefile to compile the code make

+3. Demo